 Cons: While Croatia has been a free country for a few decades and most of the country has recovered from its 70 years of harsh rule, there are still areas of the country that are struggling to recuperate.
 This shouldn’t deter you from studying in this beautiful region, as a country’s history is what makes it so unique!

 - Academic Programs International - Based in the port city of Dubrovnik, students will enroll at the Libertas International University, the country’s first private university, and can study international business, diplomacy, trade relations, or civilization and art.
 Is there anything better than studying in an ancient, walled city right on the coast of the Adriatic Sea?

 - Florida State University International - Also located in Dubrovnik, this program focuses on security and cooperation in southeastern Europe.
 Students spend several weeks designing their own research projects on the wars of the 1990s and expansions of NATO and the EU.
 Studying conflict and resolution next to the beach?
 Sign us up!

-Scandinavia in general has absolutely exploded in popularity in recent years.
+Scandinavia in general has absolutely exploded in popularity in recent years, making it a natural contender for our cool places to study abroad list.
 It’s easy to understand why— their standard of living, highly-developed and innovative cities, and unparalleled natural beauty make Scandinavian countries leaders.
 Norway in particular leads the pack…they were crossing the Atlantic and dominating the European seas before most of our ancestors could read and write!
 Not to mention, too, the incredible natural surroundings just outside of major cities, such as Oslo.
 Hard to beat!

 Pros: There are so many pros to studying in Norway that it’s difficult to sum them up!
 The biggest one has to be the ridiculous geography, though.
 One look at the fjords, or narrow inlet of sea surrounded by steep cliffs and mountains, is enough to convince us!